slateci/slateci.github.io/_docs/cluster/example_hardware/atlas-node.md

 type: markdown
 ---

-Below is a parts manifest as quoted by Dell:
+Below is a parts manifest as quoted by Dell for a recent purchase by an ATLAS Tier2 site.
+This is meant to be suggestive only.
+SLATE makes no specific hardware requirements.

 ---